joebew42/joebew42.github.io/_posts/2021-06-05-clean-architecture-presenters-dilemma.markdown

 At first, and I would say naively looking at this diagram, it comes quite naturally to use the [**Observer pattern**](https://en.wikipedia.org/wiki/Observer_pattern) where the View was the Observer and the ViewModel the Observable.

-Implementing an observer mechanism was not straightforward and [the resulting code was more complex than expected](https://github.com/MatteoPierro/clean-todo/blob/bd224e4577ce08b78e0674bfe526ed53ba94d3c9/app/src/main/java/io/vocidelcodice/todo/apps/console/ConsoleApp.java), and I have to confess I had hard times figuring out the flow of execution.
+Implementing an observer mechanism was not straightforward and [the resulting code was more complex than expected](https://github.com/MatteoPierro/clean-todo/blob/bd224e4577ce08b78e0674bfe526ed53ba94d3c9/app/src/main/java/io/vocidelcodice/todo/apps/console/ConsoleApp.java), and to confess I had hard times figuring out the flow of execution.

-The reason why opting for an observer isn't a great idea is because the `ViewModel` is a simple data structure object and it shouldn't have any logic, nor know anything about the `View`.
+Opting for an observer isn't great because we don't want the `ViewModel` to attract more than one reason to change:

+- Simple data structure object (DTO) for the `View`.
+- Synchronization mechanism for the `View`.

+The synchronization mechanism has to happen somewhere else, and to make things more interesting we need to remember that the code responsible for synchronizing the View with the ViewModel shouldn't know anything about the View.
 Thus because of the Dependency Rule [^1]:

 > _Source code dependencies must point only inward, toward higher-level policies_.

-It was possible to satisfy this rule by introducing an intermediary collaborator between the `Presenter` and the `View`, which we named `ViewModelPublisher`.
+It was possible to satisfy this constraint by introducing an intermediary collaborator between the `Presenter` and the `View`, which we named `ViewModelPublisher`.

-In such a way that the `ViewModelPublisher` acted as an` Observer`, the `View` as an `Observer`, and the `Presenter` was responsible for creating the` ViewModel` and then notifying the view of its changes.
+In such a way that the `ViewModelPublisher` acted as an `Observer`, the `View` as an `Observer`, and the `Presenter` was responsible for creating the `ViewModel` and then notifying the view of its changes.

 Here you can see part of the implementation of the `Presenter`: